 Then they take the ideas and make them into drawings, and symbolism is a great way to express many of these ideas into the medium of mosaic.
 For example, Deyes High School pictured right, have used the Olympics, musical notes, drama, school ties, and more to fill their fantastic mural.
 Self expression is very empowering.
-The mosaic design can be done by the students such as the Hornby mural.
+The mosaic design can be an informal design done by the students.
 If the students take this on, there is a more informal, handmade feel.
 An example of a professionally drawn layout by Chrissy is the John Cross CE School with a more formal look.
 The Fishwick Nature Reserve Floor Mural in the video shows a combination of emulating children's drawings of the witches and the queen with a more formal Preston Guild Logo.

-Mural projects usually take at least six class sessions, but this can depend on the size and complexity.
+Mural projects take 6 class sessions on average, but this can depend on the size and complexity.
 A variety of short craft activities are also available, please contact me to discuss.
-Please see examples at Family Events.

 Please have a browse through the Fundraising Factsheet below to see the wide range of opportunities available.
-Murals start at around £500.
 Level of detail can affect time taken on a project.